Automaat/mskalski-blog/content/posts/timeouts.md

 # Returning to our simple client
 So we know how socket timeout work, it is pretty simple and it does what most of us probably thought it do.
-But it still didn't explain why some of the requests to service B took more than timeout, so let's dig deeper.
+But it still did not explain why some of the requests to service B took more than timeout, so let's dig deeper.

 What happens when we put our sleep just after sending the first byte?
 In our logs, we can see that we have read a single byte and then we got `SocketTimeoutException`, so our client read the first